dafny-lang/rfcs/0003-for-each.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 * Could overload `for LHS in RHS` so we didn't need another keyword
+  * Doesn't read quite as well since the RHS won't name individual values like `0 to 10` does
 * Could just define `foreach` for built-in collection types
+* Could extend `forall` statements to support compilation as well
+  * Probably only support specific syntax
+  * Semantics don't match - `forall` has simultaneous semantics, allowing things like swaps (?), but we need sequential execution
+  * But parallel evaluation of `forall`s could be really nice in the future!
+Prove disjointness and therefore safety.
 * Could avoid assuming that Enumerators modify the heap
   * Alternative of `Next(): (t, e')`, where `e' == e` can often work if it's an object
+  * Doesn't seem worth it - a single object allocation for a tree of datatypes is cheap
 * Could use an alternative API for Enumerator
   * (multiple options to cover)
   * Wacky option: